 A continental breakfast, lunch, snacks, and beverages are provided by the Executive MBA Program.
 Additional food and beverage options are available for purchase at Grainger Hall's Capital Café or vending machines.
 Please let any Evening and Executive MBA Program office staff know of any food allergies or dietary restrictions you may have so we may accommodate your needs.

-An educational highlight of the Wisconsin Executive MBA Program is the required global program during the second year of the program.
-The primary goal of the global program in the Executive MBA Program is to provide firsthand experience of the opportunities and challenges of initiating, continuing, and expanding business abroad.
+An educational highlight of the Wisconsin Executive MBA Program is the required Global Learning Experience during the second year of the program.
+The primary goal of the learning experience in the Executive MBA Program is to provide firsthand experience of the opportunities and challenges of initiating, continuing, and expanding business abroad.

-The global program will be in spring of your second year.
-The global program destination is selected with attention to the interests of students, educational opportunities the region provides, organizational needs, and worldwide trends.
+The Global Learning Experience will be in spring of your second year.
+The program destination is selected with attention to the interests of students, educational opportunities the region provides, organizational needs, and worldwide trends.
 Your program destination will be announced during immersion week.

-If you live out of-town and need overnight accommodations on Thursday and/or Friday nights for Friday/Saturday classes during the academic school year, you are eligible to receive a 50% discount rate as an EMBA student at the Fluno Center only during class session weekends (Thursday and Friday nights).
-The Fluno Center lodging rate for EMBA weekends is $132.00 per night.
+If you live out of-town and need overnight accommodations on Thursday and/or Friday nights for Friday/Saturday classes during the academic school year, you are eligible to receive a 25% discount rate as an EMBA student at the Fluno Center or at the Inntowner only during class session weekends (Thursday and Friday nights).

-The Fluno Center does have limited-to-zero vacancy during peak periods (especially around Homecoming weekend in October and graduation weekend in mid-May), so it’s best to make your reservations early and then cancel later if you no longer require lodging.
-You can reserve a room by contacting reservations toll free at (877) 77-FLUNO (35866) or direct at (608) 441-7117.
+Both hotels have limited-to-zero vacancy during peak periods (especially around Homecoming weekend in October and graduation weekend in mid-May), so it’s best to make your reservations early and then cancel later if you no longer require lodging.
+You can reserve a room at Fluno by contacting reservations toll free at (877) 77-FLUNO (35866) or direct at (608) 441-7117.
+To reserve a room at the Inntowner please contact Missy Dettwiler at email@example.com or (608) 233-1672.

-During your second year as an EMBA student you are eligible for the 50% lodging subsidy on EMBA weekends only at the Fluno Center.
-You must make your own reservations and if cancellations are not made in the appropriate time, as a “no show” you are personally responsible for the full lodging cost paid directly to the Fluno Center.
+During your second year as an EMBA student you are eligible for the 25% lodging subsidy on EMBA weekends at the Fluno Center or Inntowner.
+You must make your own reservations and if cancellations are not made in the appropriate time, as a “no show” you are personally responsible for the full lodging cost paid directly to the Fluno Center/Inntowner.
+You are not required to stay on campus during Immersion Week of your second year.
+Alternate lodging information will be shared in the spring of your first year if you wish to stay on campus for your second Immersion Week.

 During the first week of your first year in the Executive MBA Program, all first-year students are required to stay on campus for immersion week.
-There are no lodging charges to first-year students for this required orientation or first week on-campus as it is included in your tuition and fees.
+There are no lodging charges to first-year students for this required first week on-campus as it is included in your tuition and fees.
 The EMBA program office will book your hotel reservations for this first week only in the program.
 For all school days after this first-year Immersion Week, you will need to book your own hotel reservations throughout the school year if you’ll attend EMBA classes from out of town and need lodging.
-Note: there is no mandatory on-campus residency for second-year students.

 WisLine, run by UW Extension, is a conference call service available to UW students.
 This will allow you to work with your assigned group in a convenient forum at times that suit your needs.
-For more information, visit their website at http://www.uwex.edu/ics/wisline/.
 For other support information, including how-to's, frequently asked questions, and contact information, check the Wisline support page: http://ics.uwex.edu/support/.

 The Executive MBA degree is awarded in two years.
 Instructional tuition and fees are set in the summer prior to the start of the fall semester each year of the program.
 Additional information can be found at Academics, Billing, and Financial Aid.

 The Wisconsin Evening and Executive MBA Program office is located at 975 University Avenue, 2310 Grainger Hall, Madison, WI 53706 (phone 608-263-1169).
 The program office is generally open for any activities or classes related to the Executive MBA Program along with normal business hours 8:00am - 5:00pm.
 Students can meet with staff as well by appointment.
-Contact information can be found at Contact Us.
+View MBA program office contact information.